opentelekomcloud-infra/zuul/doc/source/tenants.rst

             strong trust relationship between this project and the projects it is permitted to configure.

+            The project names that this specifies (or matches, if a regular expression) may not include config-projects.
+When using regular expressions, care must be taken not to use an expression generous enough to accidentally include a config-project (e.g., ``.*`` should not be used).

       .. attr:: <project-group>

          The items in the list are dictionaries with the following